 This and many other posts are also available as a pretty, well-behaved ebook: On Web Development.

-Here’s some ad code I see way too often:
+Here’s ad code of a kind I see way too often:

 And it’s also the code, uncensored except for “SNIP,” we used to receive from ad partners.
 We had (and my former colleagues probably still have) to rework each and every ad that has come to us.
 It has made all our attempts harder to output at least valid code.

 This freak show needs to stop.
 While at GMX we tried to talk to ad companies to use standards-compliant code, nobody seems to talk about this important aspect in public.
 Monetized websites take it easy and like to use the standard ad code they receive from advertising partners like DoubleClick or Falk.
 That code sucks.
 It’s one of the brakes in the process to get larger sites use higher quality code, and join our cause.

 I don’t want to mention Google here.
 Although sophisticated in certain applications, their frontend code is bad much of the time.
 Hopefully, Ian and Co. bring improvement; my former proposals to improve Google’s AdSense code didn’t go anywhere.

 If you have a question or suggestion about what I write, please leave a comment (if available) or a message.
 Thank you!